lifelib-dev/lifelib/makedocs/source/projects/nestedlife.rst

 cashflows as the outer projection, and expected future cashflows at each projection step as each of the inner projection.

+.. contents:: Contents
+   :depth: 1
+   :local:

 Model Structure
 ---------------

+Spaces in the dotted yellow line have the same structure as :mod:`simplelife` model, so refer to :mod:`simplelife` for more details about those sapces.

 .. blockdiag::